davideastmond/newsaggregator/readme.md

 2. You can also checkout the latest headlines by clicking the `top headlines` link.
 3. Or you can go to your personalized feed (log-in required)

+#### Login
+- Enter the e-mail and password combination you used to registered with the service.
+- Lost password feature coming soon!
 #### Sign up

 1. If you don't have an account, use the sign up feature to register for the service.